 Nike leads the global R&D of running shoes, and the Pegasus Turbo 2 takes the top spot in our round-up of the best running shoes for women.
 Like its predecessor, the Turbo 2s feature Nike Zoom X foam, but you'll find the Turbo 2s feel lighter and more streamlined than the Pegasus Turbo.

-You’ll still feel the exceptional energy return and plenty of speed, but this model has been updated with a feather-light upper, while innovative foam brings revolutionary responsiveness to your long-distance training.
-As soon as you slip this shoe on you’ll feel the difference in the lightweight upper.
+You’ll still feel the exceptional energy return and plenty of speed, but this model has been updated with a feather-light upper.
+At the same time, innovative foam brings revolutionary responsiveness to your long-distance training.
+As soon as you slip this shoe on, you’ll feel the difference in the lightweight upper.
 There’s plenty of speed in this model, but it’s a versatile shoe that will transition just as well to longer training and marathons.

 And since you probably won't be using the Clifton 8 for racing, it's not the end of the world that it's not super responsive.
 At least it's comfortable: the also updated breathable mesh upper feels snug but not restrictive, doing its job of keeping the midsole under your feet just fine.

-This is an all-round trainer that's going to be hugely popular due to being so lightweight, giving great rebound, being innovative and easy to run in.
+This all-around trainer is hugely popular due to being so lightweight, giving great rebound, being innovative and easy to run in.
 They push you forwards, making them ideal for your tempo runs.

-Is the UA FLOW VELOCITI WIND the very best running shoe out there?
+Is the Under Armour FLOW Velociti Wind the very best women's running shoe out there?

-The Gel-Nimbus 22 is the second pair of ASICS shoes we've featured in this best women's running shoes roundup.
-Just like the Gel-Kayano 27s, the Gel-Nimbus 22s are durable and comfortable, but they're designed for longer mileage so if you're looking to increase the distance you run and want to cover long distances on a regular basis, these are the ASICS for you.
+The Gel-Nimbus 22 is the second pair of ASICS shoes we've featured in this best women's running shoe roundup.
+Just like the Gel-Kayano 27s, the Gel-Nimbus 22s are durable and comfortable, but they're designed for longer mileage.
+Hence, if you're looking to increase the distance you run and want to cover long distances regularly, these are the ASICS for you.